makrai/notes/levin05-ch3-current.md

     grammaticalized in some languages.
 3
 * Baker (1997)
-  takes advantage of the basic properties of proto-roles to handle variation in subject choice with a given verb.
+  takes advantage of the basic properties of proto-roles to handle variation in subject choice with a given verb
   * eg inst cannot be subj, if there of there is agt
   * we discuss more extensively in section 6.2,
   * often an argument bearing a particular semantic role